Overcoming Roadblocks to Pursue Your Online Education

 “I don’t have the time.”

-Starting an online degree program at Alamo Colleges is a simple process that can be completed in small steps.
+Starting a fully online degree program at the Alamo Colleges is a simple process that can be completed in small steps.
 For example, once you enroll, you can take one class at a time.
-Many students, like Rolanda Montenegro—a full-time executive director for a non-profit organization—find that taking online courses also allows for a high degree of flexibility in “when” completing assignments or quizzes or post to discussion boards.
-You can complete your coursework in the early morning hours or after work or once the children are asleep.
-Although your studies will require time, online learning grants you more control over how you structure your learning with your other life demands.
+Many students, like Rolanda Montenegro—a full-time executive director for a non-profit organization—find that taking online courses also allows for a high degree of flexibility in “when” she completes assignments or quizzes.
+In a fully online certificate or degree program, students aren’t required to be “online” at specified times and can choose where and when to complete assignments.
+For example, you can complete your coursework before breakfast, after a shift or once the children are asleep.
+Although your studies will require time, online learning grants you more control over how you balance your learning with your other life demands.

 |Whatever your schedule is, you can pretty much fit [your class] to where it will work for you.|